InnovationEnterprise/let-me-slide-that-for-you/README.md

      "video/mp4" : "https://ieondemand-videos.s3.amazonaws.com/development/10-2015/sueprtest2015.mp4"
   }
  ```
 <b>videosources / videosourcesmobile</b> – type : src – you can use various video formats but recommended one is mp4.
-If you have both it defualts to  videosourcesmobile with added HD button in menu.
+If you have both it defualts to  videosourcesmobile with added HD button in menu. (if does not exist it will load images only)

 example:
  ```